All Episodes

 This is the last thing they expected to happen.

-Uh, she's owed this.
+She's owed this.

-She has put up with so much, and she's done so much, and she has sacrificed so much.
+She has put up with so much and she's done so much and she has sacrificed so much.

-It's just they were relying on that.
+They were relying on that.

-But at the end of the day, uh, I don't think the Clintons are going to have any trouble dealing with a guy who's only been in this foxhole for a couple months, and he's really not even been in it that long.
+But at the end of the day, I don't think the Clintons are going to have any trouble dealing with a guy who's only been in this foxhole for a couple months, and he's really not even been in it that long.

 He's been a senator for two months.

-Uh prediction of mine, or this assessment that there's an 80% chance as we sit here today that uh she is going to be elected.
+But I haven't seen anything yet to change this prediction of mine or this assessment that there's an 80% chance, as we sit here today, that she's going to be elected.

-I if if that changes, I mean I will be the first to tell you if I think it's dropped to 75%, when I think it's dropped to 75 or 70%, I'll tell you right now, I am not ready to change my assessment of the situation.
+If that changes, I mean, I will be the first to tell you if I think it's dropped to 75%, when I think it's dropped to 75 or 70%, I'll tell you.

-Some time ago, I think in the past uh three months or so, we had a caller asking me why I thought uh liberals and a Democrats are so enraged all of this, so angry, and I'm you know, him hawed around about it, the usual answer, Florida 2000 this sort of stuff.
+Some time ago, in the past three months or so, we had a caller asking me why I thought the liberals and the Democrats are so enraged over this, so angry.

 And I said, if you want to know the real reason, it's me.